United4Surveillance/signal-detection-tool/inst/rmd/help_tab.md

 - does not model seasonality
 - needs only 7 time points of historic data

 The EARS (Early Aberration Reporting System) algorithm uses a window-based approach for outbreak detection.
 For the EARS C1 algorithm implemented in this tool mean and standard deviation are computed from the cases observed in the last 7 time points before the current time point.
 These parameters are used to compute a threshold based on the quantiles of the normal distribution.
-When the observed case count is above the computed threshold an alarm is raised.
+When the observed case count is above the computed threshold a signal is raised.
 Because of the short time interval considered, EARS does not take into account seasonality and time trends.
 The baseline is computed using only the last 7 time points.
 EARS was developed by CDC and published in Hutwagner et al. (2003).

 ### Signals tab
 The `Signals` tab is split into 2 / 3 "rows", depending on whether any stratas were chosen in the `Input` tab.
 The first row belongs to the visualisations of the respective stratas chosen.
 The second row to a timeseries / epicurve, depicting the signal detection in the number of weeks specified in the `Input` tab.
-The third and final row display a signal detection table, which provides information on the alarms found in both the entirety of the (filtered) dataset as well as per stratification parameter.
+The third and final row display a signal detection table, which provides information on the signals found in both the entirety of the (filtered) dataset as well as per stratification parameter.

 #### Stratification visualisation
 When one of the strata about regions (state, county or community) is selected in the `Input` tab the app tries to provide a map visualisation.
 This currently only works if there are NUTS codes provided in the data using the corresponding _id columns (i.e. county_id) and these NUTS ids all match the shapefile which is used in the app.
-When your data has cases with missing region (NA or unknown) during the signal detection timeperiod a map with additional text is shown which gives you information about these cases with missing region.
+When your data has cases with missing region during the signal detection timeperiod a map with additional text is shown which gives you information about these cases with missing/unknown region.
 In case you did not provide NUTS ids or some NUTS ids are not matching no map visualisation is currently possible and you will see a table with the results instead of a map.

 ### Report tab
 The `Report` tab is the final destination in the SignalDetectionTool Shiny app.
 Here, it is possible to produce and download a report, using the different parameter selections, filtering choices and stratifications chosen in the `Input` tab.
 Thus, you can customise exactly how you want your report.